What is VITA

 - Applicable deductions and credits, such as Earned Income Tax Credit, Child Tax Credit, and Education Credits, which may help to minimize the individuals tax liability.

-Additionally, St. Thomas Law sponsors a low income taxpayer clinic for qualifying individuals who are having issues with the IRS or U.S. Tax Court.
+Additionally, the St. Thomas College of Law sponsors a low-income Tax Clinic for qualifying individuals in need of representation for tax disputes with the IRS or matters before the U.S. Tax Court.